Manhattan district attorney considering prosecuting Stephen Bannon following his pardon by Trump in federal fraud case

 Vance’s office is also investigating Trump and the Trump Organization for possible tax and insurance fraud.
 The probe, which began in 2019, resulted in a Supreme Court hearing over whether Trump could assert presidential immunity to prevent Vance from obtaining tax returns and other records from the accounting firm Mazars USA.
 The Supreme Court sided with Vance.

-Prosecutors have yet to receive the eight years’ worth of records requested through their grand-jury subpoena to Mazars because Trump’s legal team has another pending application to the Supreme Court, arguing that Vance’s office acted in bad faith and that the subpoena was too broad.
+Prosecutors have yet to receive the eight years’ worth of records requested through their grand jury subpoena to Mazars because Trump’s legal team has another pending application to the Supreme Court, arguing that Vance’s office acted in bad faith and that the subpoena was too broad.